RSapsford89/a-walk-in-the-park/README.md

 ## User Stories
 Who, Why, Because...

+### New Visitor
 1. A visitor to the area of Manchester wants to find a list of walks accompanied with images created by locals to pick a walk before investing travel time.
 - Essential: Bootstrap cards provide an image, location text and button which opens to show a google maps pin of the location. href in the button opens a googlemaps dropped pin.
 2. A new visitor to the site wants to find local curated walks which quickly highlight how long and difficult a walk is to ensure it is appropriate for their level of fitness.
 - Essential: Bootstrap cards contain walk length in Km and difficulty rating in stars
-3. A Frequent site user wants to view more/ new walks in a date of post format added to the listings before picking one for the weekend.
-- Low value: This feature utilises JS and is out of scope.
-4. A frequent user wants to see if the walks suit their families fitness or accessbility level when viewing walk cards.
--Nice to have: Requires a set of icons which would be easily identifiable for their purpose such as a wheelchair for wheelchair access.
+### Returning Visitor
-5. A returning user wants to sign up for the newsletter so they can be kept informed of any newly added walks and also to send a list of selected walks to their inbox.
+ 1. A returning user wants to sign up for the newsletter so they can be kept informed of any newly added walks and also to send a list of selected walks to their inbox.
 - Essential: A fixed signup button is in the bottom right corner.
 Clicking this opens a modal form which requires validated Name and Email to subscribe.
 In this application, data is sent to a mock database (codeinstitute form dump)
-6. A returning user wants to be able to provide feedback by contacting the site admin in a Contact Us section.
+2. A returning user wants to be able to provide feedback by contacting the site admin in a Contact Us section.
 - Essential: The contact us page has a form where free text can be entered along with selecting a reason for contact in a drop down box.
+### Frequent Visitor
+1. A Frequent site user wants to view more/ new walks in a date of post format added to the listings before picking one for the weekend.
+- Low value: This feature utilises JS and is out of scope.
+2. A frequent user wants to see if the walks suit their families fitness or accessbility level when viewing walk cards.
+-Nice to have: Requires a set of icons which would be easily identifiable for their purpose such as a wheelchair for wheelchair access.
-7. A frequent user wants to view an image gallery and find out where the picture was taken so this place can be picked for walking.
+3. A frequent user wants to view an image gallery and find out where the picture was taken so this place can be picked for walking.
 - Essential: A gallery page of all the pictures in an appealing masonry format.
 -Nice to have: Should have CSS `hover` rules.
 Display the image location overlayed with the image.

 ## Features
 Bootstrap encourages Mobile first development.
 Bootstrap's design is most efficient on mobile devices and readily scales to portrait, tablet, laptop and greater sized screens whilst maintaining responsiveness.
 ### Homepage
  The site landing page.
 Utilises Bootstrap grids, navbar, modal and cards.
-The first section comprises of a Large title, an autoplay looped and muted video followed by an aerial shot of Manchester city with the bee overlayed on top with a .
+The first section comprises of a Large title, an autoplay looped and muted video followed by an aerial shot of Manchester city with the bee overlayed on top with.
 A large button "Sign up" opens a Bootstrap Modal form.
 The first thing a new visitor sees is the banner title and a short looping video of a person walking into the distance.
 The signup button remains in a fixed position in the bottom right corner so a user can easily choose to open the form from anywhere on the homepage.
 An image of Manchester City is overlayed with a bee - synonamous with Manchester - and is used to contrast with the following natural imagery in the walk cards.
 The cards contain a relevant image, card title, distance, difficulty rating, walk type and location.
 Common icons were chosen to easily show intent without a descriptive word.
 The card button will open a new tab and direct the user to a googlemaps dropped pin where the area resides.
 The footer contains links to popular Social media sites and uses their respective logos.

  ![alt text](readme-images/mobile-pages.png)
  #### Modal form